OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 <!--chapter:end:06-Eng_TestIpotesi.Rmd-->

 # One-way ANOVA models

+*To find out what happens when you change something, it is necessary to change it (Box, Hunter and Hunter)*

 In Chapter 4 we have seen that the experimental observations can be described by way of models with both a deterministic and a stochastic component.
 With specific reference to the former component, we have already introduced an example of an ANOVA model, belonging to a very important class of linear models, where the response variable is quantitative, while the predictors are represented by one or several nominal explanatory factors.
 It is necessary to state that, strictly speaking, the term 'ANOVA model' is slightly imprecise; indeed, ANOVA stands for ANalysis Of VAriance and it is a method for decomposing the variance of a group of observations, which was invented by Ronald Fisher, almost one century ago.
 However, the models we are discussing here are strongly connected to the Fisherian ANOVA, which motivates their name.